briandeheus/wafflery/README.md

 2. Run: `wafflery init`
 3. Serve some waffles: `wafflery serve`
 4. Go to localhost:1337/loader and see the magic.
 There is nothing.
 I know.
+5. Use the -p or -h arguments to set a port or host respectively

+# Serving waffles as a daemon
+Run `wafflery serve --daemon` to run Wafflery as a daemon.
+You can use -p and -h to set the port or host respectively.

+Run `wafflery serve --stop` to stop serving waffles.

 # Wafflery 101